Plants & Animals

 Plant Kingdom (植物界)

-Although most people recognize dozens of animal names, plant names are bit harder to recall, but that doesn’t devalue the importance the existences of the plants listed in the chart below.
+Although most people recognize dozens of animal names, plant names are bit harder to recall, but that doe not devalue the importance of the plants listed in the chart below.
 Those listed in the chart below are are all well-known plant words to Japanese speakers.

 Curriculum Note: Many plant-related terminology involving vegetables, fruits, and other food stuffs such as nuts, berries, etc. are not listed.